MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Performing-Networking-Tasks.md

 ---
 description: This article shows how to use WMI classes in PowerShell to manage network configuration setting in Windows. ms.date: 12/08/2022
-title: Performing Networking Tasks
+title: Performing networking tasks
 ---
-# Performing Networking Tasks
+# Performing networking tasks

 > This sample only applies to Windows platforms.

 Because TCP/IP is the most commonly used network protocol, most low-level network protocol administration tasks involve TCP/IP.
 In this section, we use PowerShell and WMI to do these tasks.

-## Listing IP Addresses for a Computer
+## Listing IP addresses for a computer

 To get all IP addresses in use on the local computer, use the following command: